-A gassy breastfed baby often has more than one problem that causes the gas…all babies do have gas, but some unfortunately struggle a little more with this problem than others.
+A gassy breastfed baby, often has more than one problem that is causes the gas.
+All babies do have gas, but some unfortunately struggle a little more with this problem than others.

-Gas in breastfed babies is usually not caused through anything mom is eating, but rather just normal gastric development and swallowing of air while feeding.
-Mom should try to first rectify these other things mentioned below before changing her diet.
+Gas in breastfed babies, is usually not caused through anything Mom is eating, but rather just due to normal gastric development and swallowing of air while feeding.
+Mom should try to first rectify these other things mentioned below, before changing her diet.

-- Pulling of legs upwards towards the body
+- Pulling of the legs upwards towards the body.

-- Baby forms a fist with his hands most of the time.
+- Baby forms a fist with his/her hands most of the time.

 - Babies with gas usually spit up a lot.

-- Extra gas in babies cause a lot of burping.
+- Extra gas in babies, causes a lot of burping.

 - Baby’s abdomen seems bloated and tight.